edinfazlic/Website-Downloader/README.md

 # Website Downloader
-Application for offline web page preview.
+Web application for downloading web pages for offline preview.

 ### Problem
 1. Make a  website, hosted locally, using Java.